Recruit Participants for Research Studies

 - Participants under the age of 18 should be included, unless there is an important scientific reason not to do so.
 This means that a Parental Consent form must be constructed for Subject Pool Studies.
 You may adapt the Word examples of these forms by clicking on INFORMED CONSENT FORM, or PARENTAL CONSENT FORM.

 - All subject pool studies are required to have a debriefing form.
-Examples of debriefing forms for studies with and without deception are available HERE and for studies with no deception HERE.
+Examples of the debriefing form for studies with deception are available HERE and for studies with no deception HERE.

-2. Details about research involving Sona are available in the Researcher's Guide (PDF/DOCX).
+2. Details about research involving Sona are available in the Researcher's Guide (DOCX).
 Read this carefully and make it required reading for your graduate students, honors students, lab manager and research assistants.

 3. For your convenience in preparing materials for studies and for UCAIHS IRB applications, we provide several examples of